LOGIN

 Free Full Text

 Stanojevic S, Kaminsky DA, Miller MR, et al. ERS/ATS technical standard on interpretive strategies for routine lung function tests.
 Eur Respir J. 2022; 60:2101499.
-Provides a comprehensive review of reference equations, types of ventilatory defects, PFT and DLCO interpretation, severity classifications, and a new criterion for bronchodilator response.
+Provides a comprehensive review of reference equations, types of ventilatory defects, PFT and DLCO interpretation.
+New recommendations include use of Z-scores to classify severity of impairment and a new criterion for bronchodilator response.

 PMID: 34949706